learnapollo/learnapollo/content/tutorial-react/react-01.md

 })
 ```

-If you signed up with GitHub and downloaded the example, we already inserted your individual GraphQL endpoint.
+If you signed up with GitHub and downloaded the example, we already inserted your individual GraphQL endpoint for the following exercises.

 ### Connecting Apollo Client to our React Components

 To allow our React components to issue GraphQL queries and mutations through the client we wrap them with the `ApolloProvider` component in `src/index.js `from the `react-apollo` package.
+Go ahead and update the call to `ReactDOM.render` in `src/index.js`:

 ```js
 ReactDOM.render((